Skip to main content

 IP extraction

-3. r.RemoteAddr (host portion) — final fallback.
+3. r.RemoteAddr (host portion) is the final fallback.

 OAuth CSRF state